Leverage Calculator XAUUSD

 The less gold leverage you use lesser the profit/loss

-It's hence better to use less leverage so that to minimize the risks involved.
-The higher the leverage used the greater the risks.
+It's thence better to use less leverage so that to cap the risks involved.
+The greater the leverage ratio used the greater the risks.
 This is one of leverage rules and money management rules not to trade with more than 5:1 leverage.

-In leverage money management rules: It is always advisable to use leverage ratio below 10:1 which is still high, most professional money managers use leverage ratio of 2:1 meaning they trade only 2% of their account.
+In leverage money management rules: It is always advisable to use leverage ratio below 10:1 which is still high, most professional fund managers use leverage ratio of 2:1 meaning that they trade only 2% of their account.

 To Learn about Leverage and Margin: